dart-lang/site-www/src/null-safety/migration-guide.md

   For example, if the previous version is `0.3.2`, the new version is either `0.4.0` or `1.0.0`.

-Because null safety has a stable API as of **TODO: beta SDK version**, you can publish new stable versions of your package before null safety is in a stable Dart SDK release.
+Because null safety has a stable API as of Dart 2.12.0-259.9.beta and later, you can publish new stable versions of your package before null safety is in a stable Dart SDK release.
 The pub.dev site tags your new null safety version as a **preview**,